 The ELLA program is an innovative, digital play-based language learning initiative aimed at making language learning engaging and interesting to pre-schoolers.
-ELLA includes a series of interactive applications (apps), which are available on tablet devices that provides the opportunity to learn a language other than English, including Chinese (Mandarin), Japanese, Indonesian, French, Italian, Spanish, and Arabic.
+ELLA includes a series of interactive applications (apps), available on tablet devices, that provide the opportunity to learn a language other than English, including Chinese (Mandarin), Japanese, Indonesian, French, Italian, Spanish, and Arabic.
 Modern Greek and Hindi were introduced in 2018.

 School Science, Technology, Engineering and Mathematics (STEM) initiatives